 1 1/2 cups of coconut milk (or whole milk or 2% milk)

-Wash and scrub the okra with the skin on, then peel the ridges off the okra taking care not to peel too deep.
+Wash the unpeeled okra well, getting in between the ridges, and pat dry.
+Peel the hard ridges off the okra completely, then peel the remaining skin from the okra taking care not to peel too deep (peel to the pale green beneath the skin as opposed to the white flesh).
 Do not wash after peeling or it will soak up water like a sponge.
-Cut them into 1/2″ pieces on a diagonal.
-Add to a pot with the next 6 ingredients and the salt and mix well*.
-A 1/2 a cup of the milk and cook covered on medium-high heat till it is soft, checking it often to make sure it doesn’t boil over.
+Cut them into 1/2-inch pieces on a diagonal.
+Add to a pot with the rest of the ingredients, except the coconut milk, and mix well*.
+Add 1/2 cup of the milk and cook covered on medium-high heat till it is soft, checking it often to make sure it doesn’t boil over.
 Add the rest of the milk bring back to a slow simmer, lower heat slightly and cook, stirring frequently for about 2 minutes more.
 Enjoy with a bowl of rice.

 Makes 4 servings.